Daily lifeArif GüvençApr 1, 2026

 3. 💳 QR Code (PromptPay) System and Its Advantages

-• No More Cash Carrying Worries: You can pay anywhere from street fruit vendors to luxury restaurants by scanning a QR code with your mobile application.
+• No More Cash Carrying Worries: You can pay anywhere from street fruit vendors to luxury restaurants by scanning QR codes with your mobile app.

 • Free Transfers: All interbank transfers within Thailand are generally free.